blaenk/blaenk.github.io/provider/notes/scala.markdown

 published: October 12, 2013
 excerpt: Promising mixture of OO and FP
 comments: off
+toc: left
 ---

+I've been meaning to learn Scala for some time, mainly because of it's alleged real-world applicability compared to Haskell [^real_world_haskell].
+Haskell has really left me wanting to program in a very functional style.
+Scala seems to provide a decent compromise in a language that mixes object-oriented programming with functional programming characteristics.
+Furthermore, the JVM is battle-tested and probably the most robust virtual machine of any language out there at the moment.

+*[JVM]: Java Virtual Machine

+[^real_world_haskell]: Although lately I've come to realize just how applicable Haskell can be to real-world problems.

+* toc

 The syntax for a function definition is: